Fenchel-Young Variational Learning: EXPERIMENTS

 \subsection{Fenchel-Young \texorpdfstring{$\beta$-VAE}{beta-VAE}}

 In \citet{Kingma2014}'s classic VAE a Gaussian variational posterior and a $\mathcal{N}(0, I)$ prior are combined with a product of independent Bernoulli's as observation model, representing the pixels of MNIST digit images.
-The standard VI baseline $\beta$-VAE objective is included in in Appendix \ref{sec:mnist}.
-We experiment with truncated parabola $(2-\rho)$-Gaussian\footnote{\citet{martins2022sparse} call this family $\beta$-Gaussian.} finite-support variational posteriors, comparing the baseline product of Bernoulli's decoder with a product of binary $\Psi_2$ deformed exponential family distributions.
-The FYELBO objective is
+The standard $\beta$-VAE baseline objective is reviewed in in Appendix C. We experiment with compact support $(2-\rho)$-Gaussian\footnote{\citet{martins2022sparse} call this family $\beta$-Gaussian.} variational posteriors.
+We also compare the baseline product of Bernoulli's decoder with a product of binary $\Psi_2$ deformed exponential family distributions.
+The FYELBO objective is given as follows:

-where $\eta_{\mathcal{N}(0,I)}$ is the scoring function $\eta$ associated with a $\mathcal{N}(0,I)$ prior, \textit{i.e.} $\eta(z) = -1/2 ||z||^2$.
-Using this $\eta$ with $\Omega_\rho$ defined as Tsallis entropies (for $\rho=3/2, 2$: column 2 of Table~\ref{tab:beta-Gaussian-vae}) leads to $(2-\rho)$-Gaussian posteriors; $\eta$ is not learned but fixed, similarly to how VAEs use a fixed prior.
+Here, $\eta_{\mathcal{N}(0,I)}$ is the scoring function associated with a $\mathcal{N}(0,I)$ prior, that is, $\eta(z) = -1/2 ||z||^2$.
+Using this $\eta$ with $\Omega_\rho$ Tsallis entropies (for $\rho=1.5, 2$, see column 2 of Table~\ref{tab:beta-Gaussian-vae}) leads to $(2-\rho)$-Gaussian posteriors.
+Similarly to how VAEs use a fixed prior, $\eta$ is not learned but fixed.
 For the derivation and reparametrization of the $(2-\rho)$-Gaussian, see \citet{martins2022sparse}.
-Functions $\Psi$ and $\Omega$ are generally distinct convex functions. $\Psi$ appears in the data-dependent term loss term under the expectation because the observation model loss is also an FY loss, including both the case of product of Bernoulli's observation model ($\rho' =1)$ as well as the product of $\Psi_2$-sparse distributions.
+Functions $\Psi$ and $\Omega$ are generally distinct convex functions. $\Psi$ appears in the data-dependent loss term under the expectation because this is a standard FY loss as used in \citet{blondel2019learning}, including both the case of product of Bernoulli's observation model ($\rho' =1)$ as well as the product of $\Psi_2$-sparse distributions.
+In Table\ref{tab:beta-Gaussian-vae} we report the results of computationally efficient combinations of $\Psi$ and $\Omega$ in VAEs trained on MNIST and FashionMNIST.
+We find the Epanechnikov ($\rho=2$) posterior to give overall lowest reconstruction error, which was also observed in the concurrent work~\citep{qin2024kernel}.

-In Table\ref{tab:beta-Gaussian-vae} we report the results of computationally efficient combinations of $\Psi$ and $\Omega$ (\textit{i.e.} strictly comparable with standard VI VAEs) in VAEs applied to MNIST and FashionMNIST.
-It is noteworthy that sparsity in the encoder and in the encoder separately contribute to improved performance.
-We report average $l_1$ reconstruction error as a means of comparing the different models, since the FY ELBO values themselves are \textit{not} comparable.
+It is interesting to note that sparsity in the encoder and in the decoder separately contribute to improved performance.
+We report average $\ell_1$ reconstruction error as a means of comparing the different models, since the FYELBO values themselves are \textit{not} comparable.
 In all cases we tune $\beta$ by cross-validation to prevent the posterior from collapsing to the prior.